-Name, Province and Country of Ordinary Residence and Positions Held with the Company Principal Occupation (1) Date First Became a Director No. of Shares Beneficially Owned, Directly or Indirectly Bedo H. Kalpakian Chairman, CFO and Director Delta, BC Chairman and CFO of the Company September 9, 1987 121,304 direct 33,333 indirect (2) Jacob H. Kalpakian President, CEO and Director Vancouver, BC President and CEO of the Company; President & CEO of 37 Capital Inc. January 2, 1991 311,406 direct 246,583indirect (3) Gregory Todd McFarlane Director Las Vegas, Nevada Freelance Advertising Copywriter, Las Vegas, Nevada October 1, 1992 6 direct Neil Spellman Director Carlsbad, California Sr. Vice-President of DB Financial Management, Inc. July 12, 2002 115,375 direct Alan Artunian Director Toluca Lake, California Business Consultant January 2, 2017 36,000 direct
+Name, Province and Country of Ordinary Residence and Positions Held with the Company Principal Occupation (1) Date First Became a Director No. of Shares Beneficially Owned, Directly or Indirectly Jake H. Kalpakian President, CEO and Director Vancouver, BC President and CEO of the Company; President & CEO of 37 Capital Inc. January 2, 1991 142,281 direct 247,067 indirect (2) Neil Spellman CFO and Director Carlsbad, California Sr. Vice-President of DB Financial Management, Inc.; CFO of Jackpot Digital Inc. July 12, 2002 11,538 direct Gregory Todd McFarlane Director Las Vegas, Nevada Freelance Advertising Copywriter October 1, 1992 0 direct Alan Artunian Director Toluca Lake, California Business Consultant January 2, 2017 3,600 direct

-(1) All directors were elected at the last Annual General Meeting.
-Unless otherwise stated above, all nominees have held the principal occupation or employment indicated for the past five years.

-(2) 33,333 Common Shares are held by Kalpakian Bros. of B.C.
-Ltd., a private company controlled by Bedo H. Kalpakian and Jacob H. Kalpakian.
+- (1) All directors were elected at the last Annual General Meeting.
+Unless otherwise stated above, all nominees have held the principal occupation or employment indicated for the past five years. - (2) 102,667 Common Shares are held by Kalpakian Bros. of B.C.
+Ltd., a private company which was previously jointly controlled by Bedo H. Kalpakian and Jake H. Kalpakian (presently controlled solely by Jake Kalpakian), 141,750 Common Shares are held by 30 Rock Management Inc., a private company controlled by Jake H. Kalpakian and 2,650 Common Shares are held by Diana Kalpakian, spouse of Jake H. Kalpakian.

 The Company does not currently have an Executive Committee of its Board of Directors.
-The members of the Audit Committee are Bedo H. Kalpakian, Gregory T. McFarlane and Neil Spellman.
+The current members of the Audit Committee are Neil Spellman, Gregory T. McFarlane and Alan Artunian.